 Students entering the BBA and iBBA programs are exposed to a variety of experiences both inside and outside the classroom to assist with a successful transition to Schulich and York University.
 The true Schulich student experience is characterized by diversity.
 As such, Schulich undergrads are encouraged to take risks, get involved in a broad range of extra-curricular activities, attend events, and form lasting relationships with their peers from across the globe.
 Highlights of the undergraduate student life experience at Schulich can be found here.

 Career Development Centre

 Your career is top priority at Schulich, from gaining work experience via summer internships throughout your undergraduate degree, to obtaining a full-time role upon graduation.
 To make career decisions that are right for you, the Schulich Career Development Centre will help you identify strengths, determine career objectives, develop career plans, hone skills for career management and put your professional development plan into action.
 A full overview of the services offered by Schulich's Career Development Centre is accessible here, and the most recent BBA/iBBA Employment and Salary Report is accessible here.

 As Canada's Global Business School, Schulich has one of the strongest internal networks of any business school in the world.
 Schulich students are encouraged and provided with several resources to connect with alumni.
 There are over 29,000 Schulich alumni working in 90+ countries worldwide, in virtually every field of business.
 Learn more about Schulich's alumni network here.

-If you have any questions about Schulich's undergraduate programs, please contact the Undergraduate Programs Unit at 416-736-5081, email@example.com or visit the website at schulich.yorku.ca.
-Tours of the Schulich School of Business can be arranged upon request by contacting the Undergraduate Programs Unit directly.
+If you have any questions about Schulich's undergraduate programs, please contact Schulich Recruitment and Admissions at 416-736-5081, email@example.com or visit the website at schulich.yorku.ca.
+Tours of the Schulich School of Business can be arranged upon request by contacting the Recruitment and Admissions team directly.